-CHEM 05 DEVELOPMENTAL CHEMISTRY FOR HEALTH SCIENCES (4 cr.) - A developmental course introducing the basic principles of inorganic and organic chemistry with emphasis on application in the health sciences.
+CHEM 05 DEVELOPMENTAL CHEMISTRY FOR HEALTH SCIENCES (4 cr.) - Prerequisite: Proficiency in Algebra I or Math 06.
+A developmental course introducing the basic principles of inorganic and organic chemistry with emphasis on application in the health sciences.
 CHEM 05 can be used at VWCC as a replacement for a high school chemistry prerequisite.
-Lecture 3 hours, Laboratory 3 hours, Total 6 hours per week.
+Lecture 3 hours.
+Laboratory 3 hours, Total 6 hours per week.